devsli/docker-images/phpbox/README.md

 * composer (`composer install` executes on each container start)
 * Apache

+Note that `192.168.59.103` in examples is a default boot2docker IP address, it could vary according to your environment.

 Run `MyPreciousWebProject` container bound to http://192.168.59.103:8080 (it is assumed that sources placed in `C:\Users\John\example`):

 ```bash